magmukendi/my100daysOfCode.v.2/README.md

 # my100daysOfCode
 <h4> In this repository I document my journey for the 100 days of Coding challenge</h4>

+## Day 56/100: July 31 2022:

+Worked on the codetree questions.
+Reviewed input and output in python,.

 ## Day 55/100: July 30 2022